-Click the Add button on the toolbar and select the source databases to add to the AWR Warehouse.
-Select a source database on the dashboard and click the Remove button to remove it.
+To remove a source from the AWR Warehouse, select a source database or ADW on the dashboard and click the Remove button.
 When you remove a database, its data remains for a time until a job runs to clear the data.
 If you want to retain the data, disable the snapshot upload instead of removing the database.